3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Definitions and basic considerations

-Technically 3-dimensional (3D) radiation transfer (RT) is not different from a 1D solution.
-The same 1D RT equation is solved in both cases. \textit{However, physically there is a major difference, as the solution is done in different types of physical systems}.
-It has become common in the astronomy community to associate 3D RT with formal solutions of the 1D radiation transfer equation in non-stationary multi-D models of atmospheres.
-For stars, these are 3D radiation-hydrodynamics simulations of sub-surface convection \citep{Nordlund2009, Kupka2017, Leenaarts2020, Chiavassa2024}.
-For exoplanets, these are externally-irradiated 3D MHD models with global circulation \citep[e.g.][]{Parmentier2021, Christie2021}, including prescriptions for formation of dust and clouds \citep[e.g.][]{Helling2013, Lines2018}, that resemble the approaches used in modelling very cool Asymptotic Giant Branch stars \citep{Hoefner2018}.
-Kilonovae are typically represented as 1D spherically-symmetric expanding systems \citep[e.g.][]{Kerzendorf2014,Jerkstrand2011} similar to stars with winds.
-These physical models are vastly different in complexity and computational burden, and may include magnetic fields and different types of scattering and dust formation.
+In this review, the focus is on the formal solution of the RT equation in time-dependent systems with a 3D geometry and in NLTE.
+Numerically, 3-dimensional (3D) radiation transfer (RT) is not different from its solution in a 1D or 2D system.
+The same 1D RT equation is solved in both cases, and one may adopt either a plane-parallel geometry or spherical symmetry.
+However, physically there is a major difference, because the solution is done in qualitatively different types of physical systems.
+These systems are typically defined as a 1D (radial column), 2D (a slice), or 3D (a cube).
+It has become common in astronomy to associate 3D RT with formal solutions of the 1D radiation transfer equation in non-stationary 3D models of atmospheres.
+Here, an \textit{atmosphere} is the surface region of the object, from which the radiation escapes into the ISM.
+For stars, these are 3D Radiation-HydroDynamics (RHD) simulations of sub-surface convection \citep{Nordlund2009, Kupka2017, Leenaarts2020, Chiavassa2024}, which may - depending on the size of the convection envelope - cover either a small patch of the surface (box-in-a-star) or a representative fraction of the star (star-in-a-box).
+For exoplanets, these are externally-irradiated 3D Magneto-HydroDynamics (MHD) models with global circulation \citep[e.g.][]{Parmentier2021, Christie2021}.
+These may including prescriptions for formation of dust and clouds \citep[e.g.][]{Helling2013, Lines2018} and they resemble the approaches used in modeling very cool Asymptotic Giant Branch (AGB) stars \citep{Hoefner2018}.
+Kilonovae are typically represented as 1D spherically-symmetric expanding systems \citep[e.g.][]{Jerkstrand2011, Kerzendorf2014} similar to massive stars with winds.
+These atmospheric models are vastly different in complexity and computational burden, and may include magnetic fields and different types of scattering and dust formation, or mass loss.